Last Updated on

-Zoom are one of the most consistent names in multi-effects, catering for every guitarist, at every level throughout their playing journey.
+Zoom is one of the most consistent names in multi-effects, catering for every guitarist, at every level throughout their playing journey to their personal sound.

 From their little G1Xon for beginners, right up to this baby… they’ve got you covered.